Ruling out light axions: the writing is on the wall: Abstract

 \section{Abstract}

 {\bf We revisit the domain wall problem for QCD axion models with more than one quark charged under the Peccei-Quinn symmetry.
 Symmetry breaking during or after inflation results in the formation of a domain wall network which would cause cosmic catastrophe if it comes to dominate the Universe.
 The network may be made unstable by invoking a `tilt' in the axion potential due to Planck scale suppressed non-renormalisable operators.
-Alternatively the random walk of the axion field during inflation can generate a `bias' favouring one of the degenerate vacuua.
-However consideration of the axion abundance generated by the decay of the wall network then requires the Peccei-Quinn scale to be rather low --- thus ruling out e.g. the DFSZ axion with mass below 60~meV, where most experimental searches are in fact focussed. }
+Alternatively the random walk of the axion field during inflation can generate a `bias' favouring one of the degenerate vacua, but we find that this mechanism is in practice irrelevant.
+Consideration of the axion abundance generated by the decay of the wall network then requires the Peccei-Quinn scale to be rather low --- thus e.g. ruling out the DFSZ axion with mass below $\sim11$~meV, where most experimental searches are in fact focused. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}